“A man is rich in proportion to the number of things he can afford to let alone.”

 It’s Cheaper too!

 As an added bonus, going light is cheaper than going heavy.
 It breaks down like this: 1.
 Less stuff in your pack translates to less money spent on non-essential items; 2.
-Because of a combination of “no frills” designs and less raw materials, most lightweight products are less expensive than their heavier equivalents (eg. shelters, backpacks, raingear, stoves, footwear).
-The principal exceptions to this rule are products made of down, such as sleeping bags and jackets.
+Because of a combination of “no frills” designs and less raw materials, most lightweight products are less expensive than their heavier equivalents (e.g. shelters, backpacks, raingear, stoves, footwear).
+The principal exceptions to this rule are products made of down (e.g. sleeping bags, clothing, etc.) and titanium (i.e. cookware).

 Commonly used terms used in regards to Lightweight Backpacking: